roobenweb/roobenweb/_posts/tuts/2024-02-25-how-to-get-traffic.markdown

 One of the easiest way you can get people to come and visit your website is by offering free things.
 Whether it's a guide

 ## Advertise Yourself on Social Media
-Advertising yourself on social media platforms like Facebook, Instagram, and TikTok is one of the easiest way to get people to come and visit your website.
+Advertising yourself on social media platforms like Facebook, Instagram, and TikTok is one of the easiest way to get people to come and visit your website. dd